 If approved by the PHA, a family member or live-in aide may reside with the elderly person or person with disabilities.
 The PHA must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.

-When providing HCV assistance in congregate housing, a separate lease and HAP contract are executed for each assisted family The standard form of the HAP contract is used (form HUD-52641) with the special housing type specified in Part A of the HAP contract, as follows: "This HAP contract is used for the following special housing type under HUD regulations for the Section 8 voucher program: Congregate housing."
+When providing HCV assistance in congregate housing, a separate lease and HAP contract are executed for each assisted family, and the standard form of the HAP contract is used.

 15-II.B.
 PAYMENT STANDARD, UTILITY ALLOWANCE, AND HAP CALCULATION